oc-shopaholic/oc-shopaholic-docs/modules/brand/examples.md

 ### 1.1 Task

-Create simple brand page and render brand name.
+Create simple brand page and render brand name, preview image, description.

 ### 1.2 How can i do it?